Updated: Mar 19

 Paper and pulp manufacture discharge water polluted with inorganic materials like chlorine and metal compounds which contribute to soil and water pollution affecting all life in the water.

-The paper industry is the 5th largest consumer of fossil fuel in the world.
+The paper industry is the 5th largest consumer of fossil fuels in the world.
 To produce 1 ton of paper approximately 253 gallons /950 liters of petroleum is required.

 The production of paper produces 70% more air pollution and 50 times more water pollution than plastic bag production.